 Terms like scalability (a specific kind of growth),ecosystem (now referring an intertwined software stack), vertical (a business focus), drill down (an analytics capability), or so many more of the like, many terms have moved from jargon to common use.
 In fact, there was a time when the cloud, business intelligence, and digital transformation were considered over hyped and jargon-y.

-Today, we’re going to “peel back the onion” to discuss how digital transformation presents a real opportunity for your business and present how embracing such a term can create long-term cultural changes at your organization.
+Today, we’re going to “peel back the onion” to discuss how digital transformation presents a real opportunity for your business and how embracing such a term can create long-term cultural changes at your organization.

 Digital Transformation: What Is It and How Do You Get Started?